The presence of QR Codes is now well established, something we are completely used to.

 The project of the engineering team combines knowledge of technology and biomedical, creating a more than impressive mix.

-The QR Code is fully fluorescent and is made of silk.
+The QR Code is completely fluorescent and is made of silk.
 The customer can place it inside the drink and scan it with the smartphone camera, obtaining important information about the contents of the drink.
-The code reveals the presence - or absence - of foreign substances, which should not appear inside the liquid.
+The code reveals the presence – or absence – of foreign substances, which should not appear inside the liquid.

 For the production of the tags, fluorescent silk was used, coming from the cocoons of specialized silkworms.
 The biopolymer obtained allows to obtain useful information on the liquid content.